ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 A.1 Network Incident management with specific network topology and the network service

 In this example, we show an incident that an incident that are associated with the node ‘D1’, the network topology ‘L2-Topo’ and the domain ‘FAN’.
-The root cause is also analysed.
+The probable cause is also analysed.
 ~~~~
 {